Jewish Autonomous Oblast: Annexation of the Amur Region by Russia

-Prior to 1858, the area of what is today the Jewish Autonomous Oblast was ruled by a succession of Chinese dynasties.
+Prior to 1858, the area of what is today the Jewish Autonomous Oblast was ruled by a succession of Chinese imperial dynasties.
 In 1858, the northern bank of the Amur River, including the territory of today's Jewish Autonomous Oblast, was split away from the Qing Chinese territory of Manchuria and became incorporated into the Russian Empire pursuant to the Treaty of Aigun (1858) and the Convention of Peking (1860).

 Military colonization

-In December 1858 the Russian government authorized the formation of the Amur Cossack Host to protect the south-east boundary of Siberia and communications on the Amur and Ussuri rivers.
+In December 1858, the Russian government authorized the formation of the Amur Cossack Host to protect the south-east boundary of Siberia and communications on the Amur and Ussuri rivers.
 This military colonization included settlers from Transbaikalia.
-Between 1858 and 1882 many settlements consisting of wooden houses were founded.
+Between 1858 and 1882, many settlements consisting of wooden houses were founded.
 It is estimated that as many as 40,000 men from the Russian military moved into the region.

-Expeditions of scientists, including geographers, ethnographers, naturalists, and botanists such as Mikhail Ivanovich Venyukov (1832–1901), Leopold von Schrenck, Karl Maximovich, Gustav Radde (1831–1903), and Vladimir Leontyevich Komarov promoted research in the area.
+Expeditions of scientists, including geographers, ethnographers, naturalists, and botanists such as Mikhail Ivanovich Venyukov, Leopold von Schrenck, Karl Maximovich, Gustav Radde, and Vladimir Leontyevich Komarov promoted research in the area.

 Construction of the Trans-Siberian Railway

 In 1899, construction began on the regional section of the Trans-Siberian Railway connecting Chita and Vladivostok.
 The project produced a large influx of new settlers and the foundation of new settlements.
-Between 1908 and 1912 stations opened at Volochayevka, Obluchye, Bira, Birakan, Londoko, In, and Tikhonkaya.
+Between 1908 and 1912, stations opened at Volochayevka, Obluchye, Bira, Birakan, Londoko, In, and Tikhonkaya.
 The railway construction finished in October 1916 with the opening of the 2590 m Khabarovsk Bridge across the Amur at Khabarovsk.

-During this time, before the 1917 revolutions, most local inhabitants were farmers.
+During this time, before the 1917 revolution, most local inhabitants were farmers.
 The only industrial enterprise was the Tungussky timber mill, although gold was mined in the Sutara River, and there were some small railway workshops.